ceford/cefjdemos-data-jdm-developer/articles/en/developer-information/deploying-an-update-server.md

     For example, the following matches versions 4.0.0 and 4.0.1.
     `<targetplatform name="joomla" version="4.0" min_dev_level="0" max_dev_level="1"/>`
     - **Note:** If your extension is Joomla!
 2.5 and/or 3.1 compatible,
-      you will be required to have separate definitions for each version due to the manner in which the updater checks the version if you specify a number.
+      you will be required to have separate `<update>` definitions for each version due to the manner in which the updater checks the version if you specify a number.
 However to show your extension on all Joomla versions that support automatic updates (and thus mark as